 The Market Women:

-The buyers are made up of restaurants, hotels, supermarkets and processors that turn the potatoes into chips and French fries.
-Seventy percent of potatoes sold in wholesale markets are for fast food, and only 30% are sold as whole potatoes in supermarkets, retail shops and roadside stalls.
+The buyers are made up of restaurants, hotels, supermarkets, and processors that turn the potatoes into chips and French fries.
+Seventy percent of potatoes sold in wholesale markets are for fast food, and only 30% are sold as whole potatoes in supermarkets, retail shops, and roadside stalls.
 The buyers source their potatoes through relationships with the Market Women.
-They are mostly concerned with quality and reliability of suppliers, than with price.
+They are mostly concerned with the quality and reliability of suppliers, than with price.